MikkelGraugaard/Portfolio/README.md

      - Keras

 ### Description
-Creating the backend data warehousein SQL, frontend in Power BI and Computer Vision with Python
+Creating the backend data warehouse in SQL, frontend in Power BI, as well as Computer Vision with Python and API requesting and data manipulation with Python.

 # Student Work Projects